viur-ignite/viur-ignite-html/README.md

 # VIUR Ignite HTML

-VIUR Ignite HTML is designed to build small websites with an simple template
+VIUR Ignite HTML is designed to build small websites with an simple template.
+For a detailed introduction and examples have a look at [http://ignite.viur.is](http://ignite.viur.is).